Sometimes getting pregnant takes longer than expected, and that can feel difficult.

 Fertilisation

 After collection, the eggs will be put into an incubator for a short time.
-A relatively small number of sperm are then added to each egg.
+Your eggs and sperm are brought together in our specialist laboratory.
 The eggs will be looked at the next day to see if fertilisation has occurred.
 They will then be kept in the incubator for up to six days from the day of egg collection.
 We monitor them and we will keep in touch with you to let you know when to attend for embryo replacement.

 Embryo replacement

-You will have a pregnancy test in two weeks’ time.
-If this is positive, a scan will be performed five weeks after egg collection to confirm that this is a good pregnancy, and a baby is growing.
+Around two weeks after your embryo transfer, you’ll take a pregnancy test.
+If it’s positive, we’ll arrange a scan about five weeks after egg collection to confirm that the pregnancy is developing well and a baby is growing.